-Best recording computer overall: Apple Mac Mini
+Best computer for recording overall: Apple Mac Pro

-Best Windows recording computer: Dell XPS Tower 8930
+Best Windows recording computer: Dell XPS Tower

-Perhaps you’re more of a Windows fan, in which case we think it’s worth considering the Dell XPS Tower 8930.
+Perhaps you’re more of a Windows fan, in which case we think it’s worth considering the Dell XPS Tower.
 Dell has built a reputation for itself over the years, and for good reason.
-The Dell XPS Tower 8930 comes with an 8th-gen Intel Core i7 processor, along with 16GB of RAM and dual 256GB solid-state and 1TB HDD drives.
-It can be configured, however, to include up to 64GB of RAM and 2TB of solid-state storage.
-The computer even comes with an NVIDIA GeForce GTX 1060 graphics card — though you probably won’t need fancy graphics for recording.
-When it comes to ports and connectivity, the Dell XPS Tower 8930 offers six USB 3.1 ports, a HDMI port, two USB-C ports, and more.
+The Dell XPS Tower is constantly refreshed with new specs, meaning you can get high-end processors, along with plenty of RAM and storage.
+At the time of this writing, the base model offered an Intel Core i3 processor with 8GB of RAM and 1TB of storage, but it can be upgraded to boast an Intel Core i9 chip with 64GB of RAM and 2TB of storage over two drives.
+It even comes with a high-end graphics card, though you probably won’t need all that graphics prowess for recording.

-Best recording laptop: Apple MacBook Pro 15
+Best recording laptop: Apple MacBook Pro 16-inch

-Best Windows recording laptop: Lenovo ThinkPad P72
+Best Windows recording laptop: Dell XPS 13

-Best budget recording laptop: Acer Aspire 5
+Best budget recording laptop: Acer Swift 3